 What Is Auto Insurance Stacking?

-Auto insurance stacking applies to combining coverage for underinsured and uninsured motorist bodily injury if you have multiple cars.
-By combining coverage, you are able to substantially increase the payment limits of your auto insurance should you be involved in an accident with an uninsured motorist.
+Auto insurance stacking is the combining of coverage for underinsured and uninsured motorist bodily injury if you have multiple cars.
+By combining coverage, you are able to substantially increase your insurance company’s payment limits should you be involved in an accident with an uninsured motorist.
 For example, if you had $50,000/$100,000 coverage and decided to exercise the stacking option for a second car, stacked coverage for both cars would be $100,000/$200,000 (existing coverage times two cars).
 With three cars, the coverage would increase to $150,000/$250,000 and so forth for additional vehicles.

 With multiple cars on a policy, you do not have to stack the coverage.
 As in the above example, each car would be covered at $50,000/$100,000 individually.
-No matter how many cars you have on the policy, the amount of coverage for each car stays the same.
-This will save you money in premiums, as stacking carries a heavier fee.
+No matter how many cars you have on the policy, the amount of coverage for each one stays the same.
+The benefit to this is that it will save you money on premiums as stacking carries a heavier fee.
 However, if you were to try to increase the coverage level of each car to the amount the stacked coverage would be, you'd find it more expensive and more complicated than stacking.

 When Is Stacking Allowed?

-Stacking insurance coverage only applies to the uninsured and underinsured motorist bodily injury additional insurance coverage on your auto policy.
+Stacking insurance coverage only applies to the uninsured and underinsured motorist bodily injury coverage on your auto policy.

-Additionally, stacked coverage is not allowed in every state in the United States.
-If it is available, you will be required to specifically request it as pat of your policy coverage.
-Most people find out about stacking when their auto insurance agent asks them to check the box requesting stacking as they review the policy application.
+Additionally, stacked coverage is not allowed in every state.
+If it is available, your insurance company will require you to specifically request it as part of your coverage.
+Most people find out about stacking when their auto insurance agent asks them to check the box requesting stacking as they review the application.

 Advantages of Stacking Auto Insurance